 It's critical to understand Confirmation Signals are generally meant to be used as trend confirmations, not direct entries & exits.
 Focusing on ease of use with the signal settings & using other features within our toolkits will likely be the best decision for you rather than trying to find the "holy grail" of optimized signal settings & following the signals alone.

-Manual adjustment of signals settings allow the user to fit the signals to their trading style and allows a greater amount of customizability.
+Manual adjustment of signals settings allow the user to fit the signals to their trading style and allows a greater degree of customizability.

 Method For Manually Adjusting Confirmation Signals

-Contrarian signals are only affected by the Sensitivity setting, increasing Sensitivity will aim to make contrarian signals spot more significant tops and bottoms.
+Contrarian signals are also affected by the Signals Sensitivity setting, increasing it will aim to make contrarian signals spot longer term tops and bottoms.

 Automatic Settings Estimation

 The downside of adjusting signal settings is that this task needs to be constantly repeated due to ever-changing market conditions.
-Autopilot Confirmation Signal Settings is a feature that allows the user to avoid adjusting signal settings completely.
-Instead, the confirmation signals algorithm adjusts dynamically to the market conditions in order to provide the best signals possible.
+Autopilot is a feature that allows the user to avoid adjusting signal settings completely.
+Instead, the currently selected signal generation algorithm (Confirmation or Contrarian) adjusts dynamically to the market conditions in order to provide the best signals possible.

 Compared to other automatic methods the "Autopilot" feature is the most user-friendly since it avoids adjusting inputs within the indicator entirely.

-The Autopilot Frequency advanced setting allows autopilot to adjust to shorter or longer term trends depending on user preference.
+The Autopilot Sensitivity advanced setting allows autopilot to adjust to shorter or longer term trends depending on user preference.

 Dashboard Optimal Sensitivity